Not just a word anymore

 F37

 I promise she was looking at me!
-Or maybe staring down those goods:D Either way, she was looking at me!
+Or maybe staring down those goods☺️ Either way, she was looking at me.

-Thank you so much to everyone who helped with our girls, brought us meals, coffee and extra hoppy beverages, for the prayers, encouraging words and congratulations, for the sweet intagram messages and late night conversations and for everyone who has loved on our family during this whole process!F48
+Thank you so much to everyone who helped with our girls, brought us meals, coffee and beverages, for the prayers, encouraging words and congratulations, for the sweet Instagram messages and late night conversations, and for everyone who has loved on our family during this whole process!F48

 F46F50